RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonMac.rst

 Install Miniconda Python 3
 ****************************

 Now let's install Python 3 using Miniconda. **Before continuing, ensure that the shell you are using for terminal is bash**.
-If you are using any other shell (e.g., zsh or tcsh) the following instructions will not work properly.
+You can see what kind of shell you are using by looking at the title bar of your terminal.
+It should say *bash*.
+If you are using any other shell (if the terminal title bar says *zsh* or *tcsh*, for example) the following instructions will not work properly.
 Visit this link_ for guidance on changing your shell.
-Now, follow these steps:
+Then follow these steps:

 1. Go to Conda_ and download the Miniconda "Python 3.6" Mac 64-bit (bash installer) (Note: the version may have changed since the time of this writing; just make sure to select the latest version of Python beginning with "3.").
+If you click on the download link and it asks whether you want to open or save it, select "save".
 #.
 In the Terminal application, change to your ``Downloads/`` directory: ``cd ~/Downloads``.
 #.
-Run the installer script: ``bash Miniconda3-latest-MacOSX-x86_64.sh``. **Accept all of the default options and make sure to select to change the bashrc file when prompted.**.
-If you view the license agreement, you'll have to page through using it using the spacebar.
+Run the installer script by using the following command: ``bash Miniconda3-latest-MacOSX-x86_64.sh``.
+Accept any default options and **make sure to answer yes** when you are asked: "Do you wish the installer to prepend the Miniconda3 install location to PATH in your /Users/YourUserName/.bash_profile ? [yes|no]".
+Note that if you view the license agreement, you'll have to page through using it using the spacebar.
 #. **Close and reopen your Terminal window for the changes to take effect**.
 #.
 Verify that Python 3 installed correctly by opening Terminal and typing ``python -V``.
 It should print to the screen the version of Python you just installed.